danielmolina81/credit-risk-classification/README.md

 # Credit Risk Classification Challenge

-In this Challenge, we use various techniques to train and evaluate a model based on loan risk.
+In this Challenge, various techniques are used to train and evaluate a model based on loan risk.

 A dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.